Zibounne/Zibounne/README.md

 # Hi there 👋

 Welcome to my GitHub!
-I’m a passionate **web developer full stack** who loves continuous learning and solving complex challenges through code.
-My goal is to create solutions that blend creativity and efficiency while constantly improving my skills.
-I dedicate my time to exploring new technologies and contributing to open-source projects.
+I’m a passionate learner who loves continuous growth and **solving complex challenges** through code, including in the field of **cybersecurity**.
+My goal is to create solutions that blend creativity, efficiency, and security while constantly improving my skills.
+I dedicate my time to exploring **new technologies**, learning about **cybersecurity**, and contributing to **open-source** projects.

-🌱 Currently working on projects involving **Angular**, **Symfony**, and other exciting technologies.<br>
+🌱 Currently working on **cybersecurity** projects, gaining knowledge and expertise in securing systems and networks.<br>
 🛠 Always looking to take on new **challenges** and learn exciting technologies.<br>
 🎯 My goal: master best practices in development and continually push my limits.
 Feel free to contact with me via [**Gmail**](mailto:tarik.dahhane.pro@gmail.com) ✉️, or check out my [**Portfolio**](https://zibounne.github.io/Portfolio/)📘!